hamitron/aaarvark/README.md

 \$$$$$$$ |\$$$$$$$ |\$$$$$$$ |$$ |        \$  /  \$$$$$$$ |$$ |      $$ | \$$\
  \_______| \_______| \_______|\__|         \_/    \_______|\__|      \__|  \__|
 ```
-### For when you need a backend, but can't wait for it.
 #### Drop in some json, get a response... or don't.
 I don't care.

 ## To run: